-HNS will describe how these actions and activities will aspire to achieve/support the NHS/federally developed outcomes for vulnerable populations, including the unique needs of women and girls and their children.
-HNS may propose additional targets relative to the actions and activities they have described.
+MHO will describe how these actions and activities will aspire to achieve/support the NHS/federally developed outcomes for vulnerable populations, including the unique needs of women and girls.
+MHO is encouraged to propose its own targets relative to the actions and activities they have described.

 - c.
-Description of funding, actions, activities and HNS's programs to preserve affordability of Units for low-income households while promoting greater financial sustainability, asset management and social inclusion of the stock under their responsibility.
-HNS is encouraged to propose its own targets relative to the actions and activities they have described. - d.
-Description of funding, actions, activities and HNS's programs to modernize Social Housing to achieve long-term sustainability, including achieving greater social inclusion, energy efficiency and financial sustainability, and the steps over the 3-year period to achieve targets set out in Schedule C, section 3 (a).
-HNS is encouraged to propose its own targets relative to the actions and activities they have described. - 3.
-Action Plans will include the following table on Targets and Outcomes for expected results 4 a) Targets and Outcomes for expected results overall
+Description of funding, actions, activities and MHO's programs to preserve affordability of units for low-income households while promoting greater financial sustainability, asset management and social inclusion of the stock under their responsibility.
+MHO is encouraged to propose its own targets relative to the actions and activities they have described. - d.
+Description of funding, actions, activities and MHO's programs to modernize Social Housing to achieve long-term sustainability, including achieving greater social inclusion, energy efficiency and financial sustainability, and the steps over the 3-year period to achieve targets set out in Schedule C, section 3 (a).
+MHO is encouraged to propose its own targets relative to the actions and activities they have described.